 6. Skipping Sunscreen

 Vitamin C is known for its ability to provide some level of sun protection and boost the effectiveness of sunscreen.
 However, this doesn't mean that you can skip sunscreen altogether when using a Vitamin C serum.
-Some individuals mistakenly believe that applying a Vitamin C serum provides enough sun protection, leading them to forgo sunscreen application.
+Some individuals mistakenly believe that applying a Vitamin C serum provides enough sun protection, leading them to forgo sunscreen gel application.

 While Vitamin C does offer some antioxidant protection against free radicals caused by UV exposure, it doesn't replace the need for a broad-spectrum sunscreen.
 UV rays are still a significant threat to your skin, and sunscreen is your primary defence against their harmful effects, including sunburn, premature ageing, and skin cancer.
 Therefore, make sure to apply sunscreen as the final step in your morning routine, after your Vitamin C serum has fully absorbed.